 Trucy Phan, Developer and Designer

-Trucy is an engineer, front-end web developer, graphic designer, and project manager who also enjoys baking and teaching people Swedish.
+Trucy is a front-end web developer, product designer, and project manager who also enjoys baking and teaching people Swedish.
 Previously, Trucy studied Mechanical Engineering at The University of Iowa and Civil Engineering at UC Berkeley, and has worked on projects ranging from virtual soldier research to accounting software for restaurants.

 Jedidiah Horne, Co-Founder (Emeritus)

 Jed is probably the best Ms. Pacman player you’ll ever meet, and definitely the best Ms. Pacman player ever to have driven the Mexico City subway.
 At MIT, Jed’ spent his time hosting a popular radio program and writing movie reviews for its student-run newspaper (and picked up a little engineering knowledge along the way).
 He’s worked as a commercial real estate research analyst for Newmark Knight-Frank, studied city planning and transportation engineering as a graduate student at UC Berkeley, and now works Apple Computer.
 He is no longer directly involved in BlinkTag’s operations.
 Jed developed a taste for gambling in his native Big Easy, and tries to sneak trips to Reno whenever possible.